yysun/apprun/README.md

 ## Web Components

-Starting AppRun 2.0 beta, you can build applications using the [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that are also powered with the AppRun architecture.
+Using apprun@es6, you can convert AppRun components into [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+AppRun components become the custom elements that also can handle AppRun events.

 ```html
 <html>